 Each year, our conference committee works diligently to surpass the quality, content, and expectations of the previous meeting.
-Our 2015 conference will be no exception – as a matter of face, we're very excited to offer an expanded meeting with 8 tracks of concurrent skill-building sessions and hands-on workshops...for BOTH PRIMARY and ACUTE CARE clinicians!
+Our 2015 conference will be no exception – as a matter of fact, we're very excited to offer an expanded meeting with 8 tracks of concurrent skill-building sessions and hands-on workshops...for BOTH PRIMARY and ACUTE CARE clinicians!
 Plus, our exhibits, educational content, and poster presentations will be more lively and cutting-edge than ever before.
 NCNP is truly one of the most informative programs available to those involved in advanced practice nursing!

 Program Goals and Objectives